yiisoft/proxy-middleware/README.md

 ### `TrustedHostsNetworkResolver`

-Scans the entire connection chain and resolves the data from taking into account configured forwarded headers and trusted IPs.
+Scans the entire connection chain and resolves the data from forwarded headers taking into account trusted IPs.
 Additionally, all items' structure is thoroughly validated because headers' data can't be trusted.
-The following data is resolved:
+The following data is
+resolved:

 - IP.
 - Protocol